jijoel/web-development-notes/git.md

-git pull [remote-name]                  fetch and merge update from remote repository into active branch git push [remote-name] [branch-name]    push changes from local branch-name to remote remote-name (eg, git push origin master) git push -u origin mybranch             push changes (create tracking) git remote show [remote-name]           shows data about the remote (URL, tracked branches)
+git pull [remote-name]                  fetch and merge update from remote repository into active branch git push [remote-name] [branch-name]    push changes from local branch-name to remote remote-name (eg, git push origin master) git push -u origin mybranch             push changes (create tracking) for remote branch git remote show [remote-name]           shows data about the remote (URL, tracked branches) git push origin --delete [branch]       Deletes a branch from the origin (remote site) git push origin :the_remote_branch      Another way to delete a branch from origin git branch -d the_local_branch          Delete a branch from the local repository

+git push [remotename] [localbranch]:[remotebranch]  pushes from localbranch to remotebranch on remotename